stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 _**A Protagonist’s Maximum SAN always equals 99 minus skill rating in the Unnatural Skill.**_

 **RECOVERY SAN:** This is the highest Sanity Point total that your Protagonist can possibly achieve through mundane methods – relaxation, personal pursuits, caring for loved ones, and seeking help for mental illness.
-See **RECOVERING SANITY** on page 76.
+See [[Part 7 - Sanity#Recovering Sanity]]

 **A Protagonist’s Recovery SAN equals POW×5, regardless of the harshness of the setting.**

 _**If this number would be higher than Max SAN, Recovery SAN equals Max SAN.**_

-**DAMAGE BONUS:** High or low Strength modifies the **DAMAGE** the Protagonist inflicts through successful unarmed and hand-to-hand weapon attacks (see page 48).
+**DAMAGE BONUS:** High or low Strength modifies the **DAMAGE** the Protagonist inflicts through successful unarmed and hand-to-hand weapon attacks (see [[Part 4 - Combat#Damage]]).
 This modifier to damage should be recorded on the Protagonist sheet for later reference.

 **Damage Bonus from STR Score**

 | 1—4 | 5—8 | 9—12 | 13—16 | 17—18 |
 | ---- | ---- | ---- | ---- | ---- |
 | -2 | -1 | 0 | +1 | +2 |

 ## Detailed Description: Archetypes

 Each Protagonist is a representative of a broad category of character types, usually related to the job he or she performs in the game world.
 Each such category is called an **Archetype**.